mborho/silozippr/README.md

 Copy config.json.example to config.json.
 Single services can be enabled/disabled.

 * add the credentials for your CouchDb.
 You can of course use free CouchDB services like [IrisCouch](http://www.iriscouch.com/service) or [Cloudant](https://cloudant.com/#!/solutions/)!
-* add your wished login into the appp section
+* add your login data into the app section
 * to setup twitter delivery, got to http://dev.twitter.com to create an app and add the required tokens to the twitter part of json.config
 * to enable Superfeedr enter your login and password to the Superfeedr part of the config.json